 Industry Analysis

-In your industry analysis, you need to provide an overview of the child care business.
+In your industry analysis, you need to provide an overview of the child care center.

 While this may seem unnecessary, it serves multiple purposes.